Skip to main content

 Z X C V B N M , . /

 Being a newspaper publisher, Sholes would spend hours typing up new documents, so jamming the typewriter usually meant smudges or restarting altogether.
-Sholes realized that all he had to do was rearrange the keys and spend some time getting used to the layout for the jamming to stop.
+His fix was simple: rearrange the keys, learn the new map, stop the jams.